wasmx/fizzy/README.md

 [![codecov badge]][codecov]
 [![license badge]][Apache License, Version 2.0]

-Fizzy aims to be a fast integer-only WebAssembly interpreter written in C++.
+Fizzy aims to be a fast, deterministic, and pedantic WebAssembly interpreter written in C++.

 ## Goals